 I had the privilege of growing up as a farmer and pianist in Ballyknockan, on the glistening Blessington lakes.
 In 2011, I moved to London to pursue my Masters degree at the Royal Academy of Music, and subsequently have travelled extensively to many great festivals all around the world.

-With every new festival I attended I could no longer ignore my desire to establish a festival in my native Wicklow, and finally this year, 2017, it is happening!
-This festival will bring the riches of wonderful artists from Ireland and abroad to West Wicklow, for the enjoyment of all-comers.
-Russborough House, one of Ireland’s most beautiful Palladian houses, is a fitting venue with its intimate surroundings and its long history and association with music.
+With every new festival I attended I could no longer ignore my desire to establish a festival in my native Wicklow, and finally last year, 2017, it happened!
+The West Wicklow Festival brings the riches of wonderful artists from Ireland and abroad to West Wicklow, for the enjoyment of all-comers.
+Russborough House, one of Ireland’s most beautiful Palladian houses, and St Mary’s Church Blessington, are fitting venues with their intimate surroundings and long history and association with music.

 Founder and Artistic Director